Is it okay for Christians to buy expensive watches?

 Get a Timex or a Casio or look at your phone when you need to tell the time.

-The Wasson Automatic Field Watch is an excellent timepiece that will serve you well, and if it won’t cause you to stumble then I would love to sell you one.
+The Wasson Automatic Field Watch is an excellent timepiece that will serve you well, and if it won’t cause you to stumble then we would love to sell you one.